advaitpaliwal/reminisc/reminisc/api/README.md

     - `timestamp` (string): The timestamp when the memory was created, formatted as "YYYY-MM-DD HH:MM:SS".
 - **Description**: Processes the user input, creates a memory if necessary, and returns the processed memory for the specified user.

-Note: Most API routes require authentication using an OpenAI API key provided in the `openai_api_key` header.
+Note: Most API routes require authentication using an OpenAI API key provided in the `openai-api-key` header.
 If the API key is missing or invalid, a `400 Bad Request` error will be returned.